-According to a marking report released by Wyzowl, 87% of people use video in their marketing strategies and 84% of marketers say that video has helped them increase traffic to their website.
+According to a marketing report released by Avasam, 89% of people using video in their marketing strategies see a good ROI and over 80% of marketers say that video has helped them increase traffic to their website.
 There is no denying that people prefer creative visuals.
 Video content should not only inform and educate the audience but also be able to tell a story that captivates them in ways that are most relatable to them.

 Let’s talk about the things you need to consider when using videos to increase your engagement with your audience.